CARLI/select/docs/test-workflow.md

 Follow the directions from [the JetBrains docs](https://www.jetbrains.com/idea/webhelp/running-unit-tests-on-karma.html).
 The important configurations are the location of your Node executable and the Karma installed in the project.

 ## Browser Client - Section End-To-End Tests

+* To run all end-to-end tests once: `grunt test:e2e`
+* To run end-to-end tests against an already running server: `grunt protractor`

+### Grunt Serve
+The `grunt serve` command automatically starts a background Protractor (webdriver-manager) server.
+To run end-to-end tests once, run `grunt protractor` in a different terminal.

+### Single Run
+You can just run `grunt test:e2e` to build the project and run the end-to-end tests once.